Alonei Abba: Umm el Amad and Waldheim 1918–1931

-Waldheim Germans in 1932-1945
+Waldheim Germans 1932–1945

 Most of the residents bore German citizenship.
-In 1932 the Nazi party won the first two members in Palestine.
-In the course of the 1930s some Waldheimers also joined the Nazi party, indicating the fading affinity to the Evangelical ideals.
-Until August 1939, 17% of all Gentile Germans in Palestine were enrolled as members of the Nazi party.
+In the course of the 1930s some Waldheimers joined the Nazi party, indicating the fading affinity to the Evangelical ideals.
+Until August 1939 17% of all gentile Germans in Palestine were enrolled as members of the Nazi party.

 After the Nazi takeover in Germany, the new Reich government adapted foreign policy to Nazi ideals, based on the idea that Germany and Germanness were equal to Nazism.
 International schools of German language subsidised or fully financed with government funds were asked to redraw their educational programs and employ teachers aligned to the Nazi party.
 The teachers in Waldheim were financed by the Reich so that also here Nazi teachers took over.
 In 1933 German Gentiles living in Palestine appealed unsuccessfully to Paul von Hindenburg and the Foreign Office not to use Swastika symbols for German institutions.
 Some German Gentiles pleaded the Reich's government to drop its announced plan to boycott shops of Jewish Germans on 1 April 1933.
 Later the opposition of Gentile Germans in Palestine acquiesced.
 A Palestinian branch of the Hitler youth was built up by the help of German government subsidies.
 By 1935 the Nazis had succeeded to streamline the municipal bodies of the settlements of Gentile Germans in Palestine.
-On 20 August 1939, the German government ordered the recruitment of Gentile German men into the Wehrmacht.
+On 20 August 1939 the German government ordered the recruitment of Gentile German men into the Wehrmacht.
 350 followed the call.
+According to one Nahalal resident, until the outbreak of World War II the German community had good relationships with local members of the Yishuv, sold stock to them while the Jewish farmers went there to study agricultural methods, and the Germans would bring them gifts of bread on the last day of Passover.

-After the start of the Second World War, all Germans in Palestine became enemy aliens.
+After the start of the war, all Germans in Palestine were classed as enemy aliens.
 The British authorities decided to intern most of the enemy aliens.
 Sarona, Bethlehem of Galilee, Waldheim, and Wilhelma were converted into internment camps.
 Most enemy aliens living elsewhere in Palestine—comprising Gentile Germans, Hungarians and Italians—were interned in one of the settlements, while the inhabitants of the settlements simply stayed where they were.
 In summer 1941, 665 interned Templers from all their settlements, mainly young families with children, were transported to Australia for internment.
 Many of the remaining Germans were either too old or too sick to leave.
 The internees could maintain the agricultural production to feed themselves and supply surplus to market in return for supplies not available within the camps.
 In 1941, 1942 and 1944, by way of internee exchanges, another 400 Evangelical and Templer internees, mostly wives and children of men who had followed the call for recruitment, were repatriated, via Turkey, to Germany for family reunification.